 NOTE: In order to be eligible to shadow in any department, a flu shot is required every year prior to the start of flu season.
 You must submit documentation of your flu shot to the department you are assigned to shadow.
 The documentation can be from any provider, but MUST state that you have received the flu shot for the current season.

 The Summer Student Program is designed to introduce the activities of a health care institution to students, 15 years of age and older.
 Students who are considering medical careers or who have an interest in helping others can see first-hand how a hospital functions as they interact with patients, clinical staff and visitors.
-Applications are available on our website beginning February 1.
-For information on our Summer Student Program, contact Volunteer Services, 717-782-3353, at Harrisburg Campus or 717-657-7397 at Community Campus.
+For information on our Summer Student Program, contact Volunteer Services at the UPMC West Shore campus at 717-791-2981 or the UPMC Community Osteopathic campus at 717-657-7397.
 Please note, students interested in participating in a senior year co-op program are asked to contact their co-op coordinator for guideline information.